Laci1953/Cowgol_on_CP_M/README.md

 # UPDATES
 ------------------------------

-(updated on March, 2025 - aligned to the last version found on the Cowgol site)
+(updated on March, 2025 - aligned to the last version found on the David Given's Cowgol site)

 (updated on 19 May, 2025 - fixed a bug in COWFIX, occuring when more than one return value is used for a sub)